How to see deactivated accounts in Slack

 - Guest accounts.
 Slack has single-channel and multi-channel guests at different price points.
 If you're on a plan with guest billing, check whether any guests are inactive too.

-Slack's auto-credit system means the financial stakes of a Slack audit are lower than M365 or Google Workspace — you're not going to find months of surprise charges from a former employee who never logged in.
+Slack's auto-credit system means the financial stakes of a Slack audit are lower than M365 or Google Workspace— you're not going to find months of surprise charges.
 But access hygiene matters independently of cost.
-People who left the company last year shouldn't still be able to read your internal channels.
+People who left last year shouldn't still be able to read your internal channels.

 Reach Seatsincludes Slack in its daily sync alongside Microsoft 365, Google Workspace, GitHub, Zoom, and Jira.
 It surfaces members who haven't been active in 30+ days so you can review and deactivate from one place, without logging into each admin console separately.